byterotate/rollup-plugin-template-html/README.md

 ## Externals

-Since v1.0.3, `rollup-plugin-fill-html` has supported to include external files.
+Since v1.0.3, `rollup-plugin-template-html` has supported to include external files.
 You can set an `externals` option to list your files which you want to include.

 ## Options